-If your product page design isn’t up to modern standards, you’ll not only be underselling your products — you won’t be giving your customers the information they want to see.
+If your eCommerce product page design isn’t up to modern standards, you’ll not only be underselling your products — you also won’t be giving your customers the information they want to see.

 What customers expect from an eCommerce product page greatly depends on the norms set by popular online businesses.
 That’s why, each year, we analyze leading eCommerce sites across dozens of categories to identify what features and technology they’re using.

 In turn, we use that data to recommend best practices to our clients — and (in the case of this blog) to you, our curious reader.

 In this guide, using research from our 2023 Best in Class CRO Report, we’ll share the best product page design trends to incorporate into your site, complete with real product page examples from the websites we’ve studied.

 (Want to understand how your site compares to online shopping industry standards?
 Request a free website audit here.)